gnss-sdr/gnss-sdr/README.md

 ```$ gnss-sdr --config_file=/path/to/my_receiver.conf```
 The program reports the current status in text mode, directly to the terminal window.
 If all goes well, and GNSS-SDR is able to successfully track and decode at least 4 satellites, you will get PVT fixes.
 The program will write .kml, .geojson and RINEX files in the folder from which ```gnss-sdr``` was run.
 In addition to the console output, GNSS-SDR also writes log files at /tmp/ (configurable with the commandline flag ```./gnss-sdr --log_dir=/path/to/log```).

+For more information, check out our [quick start guide](http://gnss-sdr.org/quick-start-guide/).

 Using GNSS-SDR